Assessing the waste management options to meet council waste minimisation goals

 The first step in managing waste is understanding waste.
 Knowing where, when and how it arrives in our waste systems helps us plan how to minimise and direct waste away from our natural spaces.

-Hamilton City Council (HCC) has developed a Waste Management and Minimisation Plan (WMMP) (2018-2024), in line with the National Waste Strategy.
-This WMMP aims to give effect to the waste hierarchy and circular economy, reduce waste to landfill by 10%, and includes the following goals:
+Hamilton City Council developed a Waste Management and Minimisation Plan (WMMP), in line with the National Waste Strategy.
+This WMMP aimed to give effect to the waste hierarchy and circular economy, reduce waste to landfill by 10%, and included the following goals:

 1. To reduce the quantity of all material entering the waste stream and increase resource recovery.